 The turban made appearances in films of the day.
 Lana Turner most famously wore a turban in The Postman Always Rings Twice (1946).
 Turner played a married woman who gets involved with a drifter.
 Her character's dangerous allure was reflected in Turner's turban.
-Turbans made appearances in other film noir of that time.
+Turbans made appearances in lots of film noir of the time.

 Reportedly, Taylor planned on wearing a jewel-encrusted turban worth more than 3 million dollars at her wedding to actor Jason Winters – a wedding that never happened.

 In the 1970s Barbara Streisand also embraced the turban.
 By the '70s women tended to wear their turbans with their hair flowing out underneath.
 Streisand wore a dark, sophisticated turban to the premiere of The Way We Were.